 McLeod, K (2013) Antidepressants work as a connective resource: Accounting for the placebo effect.
 Victorian Substance Use Research Forum, Melbourne.

 Health care work: Kim investigates the intersections between technological developments, health worker practices, and care.
-She develops ways of thinking about how labour is collaboratively undertaken in health care settings by health care workers, and technology.
+She conceptualises labour as a collaborative achievement by health care workers, and technologies.

 - Melbourne School of Population Health Head's Award for PhD Excellence 2013.